KilliKrate/Software-Documentation-G6/docs/User Guide/index.md

 ![](../img/User%20Guide/open%20lesson.png)

-2. Scroll to view the lesson and eventually press "Torna Alla Home" to go back to the home.
+2. Scroll to view the lesson and eventually press "Torna Alla Home" to go back to the homepage.

 [⬆️ Back to Top](#table-of-contents)